Skip to content

 Holidays:

 Ancash invites you to experience its most representative festivities.
-In September, the Señor de los Milagros de Yungay summons thousands of faithful with solemn processions and religious festivities.
+In September, the Festivity of the Virgin of Las Mercedes in Carhuaz summons thousands of faithful with solemn processions and religious festivities.
 On June 29, the Patron Saint Festival of San Pedro and San Pablo in Chimbote honors the patron saint of fishermen with a colorful maritime procession.
 And in February, the Andean Carnivals fill the streets of Huaraz, Caraz and other cities with music, comparsas and joy.
 In July, get ready for Caraz's tourist week, enjoy festivals, local gastronomy and adventure experiences such as rafting and cycling in its beautiful Andean landscapes.

 Traditional Andean cuisine

 Get ready to savor the Andean tradition with the most representative dishes of Ancash.
-Start with the pachamanca, an ancestral underground cooking that combines meats, potatoes, beans and aromatic herbs in an explosion of flavor.
-Try the picante de cuy, a tasty stew prepared with aji colorado (red hot bell pepper), golden guinea pig and Andean potatoes.
-Enjoy llunca cashqui, a thick and comforting soup made with cracked wheat, chicken and herbs.
+Start with the Pachamanca, an acestral underground cooking that combines meats, potatoes, beans, aromatics herbs, cheese and tamales in an explosion of flavor.
+Try the Picante de cuy, a tasty guinea pig stew prepared with yellow or red hot chili peppers (ajรญ amarillo or ajรญ colorado) and Andean potatoes.
+Enjoy Llunca Kashki, a thick and comforting soup made with cracked wheat, chicken and herbs.
 Be tempted by cuchicanca, marinated and baked pork served with mote and sarsa.

 In Ancash, popular art is kept alive through its handicrafts.
 Discover weavings loomed from alpaca wool, ceramics decorated with Andean motifs and works in stone and wood that reflect the identity of the highlands.
 In towns like Chacas and Huari, you can see the artisans in action and take away unique pieces that tell stories of tradition, creativity and cultural pride.